How to switch from Avalara

 - Confirm with TaxCloud when our team plans to take over filing on our behalf.
 Make sure this aligns with your exit from Avalara.

-Before you leave Avalara, it’s essential to collect and preserve any tax data, transaction records, or platform configurations that you may need down the line.
+Before you leave Avalara, it’s essential to collect and preserve your tax data, transaction records, and any configuration details that you may need down the line.

-Avalara doesn’t typically allow access to your account once your contract ends, which means you could lose valuable information unless you act ahead of time or extend your contract with a new plan.
+Avalara typically restricts account access after your contract ends, which means you could lose valuable information unless you act ahead of time.

 Keep in mind that you may have to wait until close to your contract end date to download your most recent records.
-If you export your data too early, you run the risk of missing the final weeks or months of data that accumulates prior to switching providers.
+If you export your data too early, you run the risk of missing the information accumulated during the final weeks or months before the switch.

-State audits can review up to seven years of historical data.
+State audits may review up to seven years of historical data.

-Always keep your tax data for the required amount of time, even if your tax engine doesn’t require it.
+Always retain your tax data for the required period, even if your tax engine doesn’t require it.

 You’ll need it if questions arise down the road.